Vizerp/Vizerp/README.md

 ![graphics1](https://media.discordapp.net/attachments/1199017411999965195/1248348030193631262/96_sin_titulo_20240606134858.png?ex=66635633&is=666204b3&hm=8617130f94440e5c249e3c7884e17410fb958783264d8424a275bfe2e6b7aa77&=&format=webp&quality=lossless&width=1015&height=662)

 > _HELLO THERE.
 YOU'RE HERE FROM PONY TOWN?.THEN READ!!.
 I usually either sit at the phighting zone with my partner or friends or just doing something offtab!!
 Feel **absolutely** free to interact as i dont bite and look for new interactions!.
-I can prefer to be nonverbal sometimes so better whisper if u wanna have a proper dialogue.
+I can prefer to go nonverbal sometimes so better whisper if u wanna have a proper interaction.
 You can find me on russian safe server in the Mineshield zone or by the boat and on the safe server in the phighting zone or rain world/ultrakill chilly place.
 (By the cod fandom.)_

  ![divider2](https://media.discordapp.net/attachments/1156947236702392351/1248351411045925014/Untitled9_20240606220229.png?ex=66635959&is=666207d9&hm=b3536a6023da745f2128343fdd51760e5b934b74a8728d7eb79deb6c86fd4840&=&format=webp&quality=lossless&width=1440&height=292)